 6. Distribution and Sale

-Fences handle distributing the stolen items and selling them for a profit.
-They usually have connections in the criminal underworld to help move their stolen goods discreetly.
-Fences take part of the profits, and the rest goes to the other members of the criminal organization.
+When it comes to theft rings, the term “fence” takes on a whole new meaning.
+They might also be referred to as the receiver, mover, or moving man.
+Fences, in this case, distribute the stolen items and sell them for a profit.
+They usually have connections to the criminal underworld to help move the stolen goods discreetly.
+Fences typically take part of the profits, and the rest goes to the other members within the criminal organization.

 7. Disposal of Evidence